-Tracking COVID-19 at UH: Interactive charts track coronavirus spread on campus
+Tracking COVID-19 at UH: Interactive charts track coronavirus spread

 With the new semester starting and students slowly trickling back to campus for the first time in nearly six months after the coronavirus shut down UH in March, the University has begun disclosing new positive COVID-19 cases daily.